Silt Barrier to Direct Runoff

 Barrier to Help Control Runoff

-Question regarding a silt barrier to direct runoff: I need a silt barrier to put on land.
+Question: I need a silt barrier to put on land.
 We are working on a road and expect rain to come in.
 I need something to help direct the water runoff into a collection pond.

-Thank you for contacting us!
-Rainfall events can be a steady problem for construction sites and locations where there is a significant amount of silt and sediment.
+Answer: Rainfall events can be a steady problem for construction sites and locations where there is a significant amount of silt and sediment.
 Rather than a floating silt barrier, the best option to use in this location is typically either a Silt Fence or a Staked Silt Barrier.
 Both are designed as a staked silt control product that can be easily installed around the perimeter for construction sites.

 Erosion Control Silt Fence